Bee Cards

 No Image

-A big velvety bee with neat yellow bands.
+A big velvety bee with three neat yellow bands.

 QUEEN